neilpatel24/TradingStrategies/README.md

 ### Current Versions
 1. RSISP500EmailDailyFile.py - this script allows you to run a one-time analysis and email the output in individual Excel files with a timestamp for each time it runs
       - Sample output: rsi_signals_20241113_172401.xlsx
-2. [WIP] RSISP500EmailAppendedData.py - this script will append the additional buy and sell signals to the bottom of the previous Excel file to allow analysis of signals over time
+2. RSISP500EmailAppendedData.py - this script will append the additional buy and sell signals to the bottom of the previous Excel file to allow analysis of signals over time
+      - Sample output: rsi_signals_master.xlsx
 3. [WIP] RSISP500EmailMASTER.py - this will append the raw data and update dashboard/views in another read-only tab.